Genivia/ugrep/README.md

 - Improve the speed of matching multiple words, which is currently faster than GNU grep (ugrep uses Bitap and hashing), but Hyperscan for example may be faster as it uses SIMD/AVX so it makes sense to look into that.
-- Turn certain features off internally when not used, to increase speed.
 - Evaluate when `mmap` improves performance and when it does not.
 Right now, `mmap` does not appear to improve performance on machines with fast file read performance, e.g. SSD, where `mmap` even slows down.
 RE/flex buffering